 What is the new pitching initiative for people with disability?

 Sydney Festival is committed to increasing the representation of artists with disability in the annual program.
-As such, we have collaborated with Accessible Arts to invite artists with disability or who are Deaf to pitch projects for inclusion in our 2020 program.
+We believe we build stronger communities when a diverse range of artists tell their stories to a diverse range of audiences.
+As such, in December 2018 we launched a collaboration with Accessible Arts to invite artists with disability or who are Deaf to pitch projects for inclusion in the 2020/2021 programs.

 What are we looking for?

 - Sydney Festival programs free events, visual arts, music, theatre, dance, large public installations, online events and everything in between

 - We look for exemplary artistic and cultural endeavours that are adventurous, international best practice and have something new to say to the world